 In Mandya, Sumalatha wins by over 90,000 votes against Nikhil Kumaraswamy

-Mandya, May 23: Independent candidate with BJP-support Sumalatha Ambareesh wins from Mandya parliament constituency.
+Mandya, May 23: Independent candidate with BJP-support Sumalatha Ambareesh won from Mandya parliament constituency.
 She was pitted against Nikhil Kumaraswamy of the JD (S), son of chief minister Kumaraswamy.

-Sumalatha, who entered the poll fray with the BJP's backing, was leading by over 45,000 votes against JD(S) candidate Nikhil Kumaraswamy.
+Sumalatha, who entered the poll fray with the BJP's backing, won by over 90,000 votes against JD(S) candidate Nikhil Kumaraswamy.

 Mandya has seen an interesting battle between Sumalatha and actor-turned-politician Nikhil, who is also chief minister HD Kumaraswamy's son and former Prime Minister HD Deve Gowda's grandson.